Denis-REMACLE/Go-In-The-Shell/README.md

 # Go-In-The-Shell
-Go In The Shell is a reverse shell in Go that aims to be userfriendly
+Go In The Shell is a backdoor in Go that aims to be userfriendly